RotherOSS/doc-otobo-installation/content/installation-docker.rst

 ``.docker_compose_env_https``
 Run HTTPS on port 443.

-Choose one of the files that fit to your needs and rename it to ``.env``
+Choose one of the files that fit to your needs and rename it to ``.env``.
+In case of http you can skip step 4.

 .. note::
     For productive environments we recommend the use of a web proxy.